 And keep in mind that, since recovery against Uber or Lyft insurance coverage is probably an option for you, whether through the company’s $1 million liability coverage, or through its $1 million UIM coverage, if you’re injured in a ride-sharing vehicle, going after the company directly is probably a last, and hopefully unnecessary, resort.

-If you’ve been injured in a car accident in Las Vegas in which you were the passenger in a ride-sharing vehicle, contact Harris & Harris Injury Lawyers today.
+If you’ve been injured in a car accident in Las Vegas in which you were the passenger in a ride-sharing vehicle, contact a Harris & Harris attorney to help and guide you through a Las Vegas injury claim today.
 We’re available 24/7 to take your call at (702) 384-1414.
 You can also contact us online.